Beyond GDP Measuring Happiness

 The result?
 Many high-GDP countries rank lower on the HPI than expected, while some Latin American countries score surprisingly well.

-It’s a bold statement: What if we focused less on producing more, and more on living better while using less?
+What if we focused less on producing more, and more on living better while using less?
+That's what current economics is telling you to do.

 Let’s be fair - these indicators aren’t perfect.